tawebbcn/bcn-webdev-checklists/retrospectives/en-0818/module-2/en0818-module2-retrospective-actions.md

 ## UX/UI Colaboration
 - Plan better the meetings with UX so they really can use the information they get.
-- Reune just after readme review - before coding.
+- Reune just after readme review
+- Before coding.

 ## Presentation
 - Give them a real show every presentation